faisaldarbar/faisaldarbar.github.io/_posts/2025-07-03-writing-with-ai-assistance.md

 I believe that we should write and publish in our own natural voices.

-Let the voice be flawed after all it is our own.
+Let the voice be flawed—after all, it is our own.

 As long as we can get the point across to the reader.